Exactly What Does A CASA Volunteer Do?

-A CASA volunteer advocates help children who have been abused and/or neglected acquire the services they need and achieve permanency in a safe and nurturing home as quickly as possible.
+A CASA volunteer advocate helps children who have been abused and/or neglected acquire the services they need and achieve permanency in a safe and nurturing home as quickly as possible.
 CASA volunteers interact with various individuals in the child’s life and make recommendations to a judge based on the best interests of a child.
 CASA volunteers produce a report of their findings and present it to a judge, which ultimately helps the court to make a sound decision about the child’s future.

 What Training Does A CASA Volunteer Receive?

 CASA volunteers receive a combined total of 30 hours of in-person training.
 After the training in complete, the CASAs are sworn in by the family court judge and conclude their training with a mandatory 3-hour courtroom observation.
 Volunteers are also required to fulfill 12 hours of in-service training per year.

 The CASA concept is based on the fact that every child has the right to a safe, permanent home.
 A juvenile court judge appoints a volunteer to the child’s case.
 The volunteer then becomes an official part of the judicial proceedings, working alongside attorneys and social workers as an appointed officer of the court.
 However, unlike attorneys and social workers, the CASA volunteer speaks exclusively for the child’s best interests.
 By handling only one or two cases at a time, the CASA volunteer has time to thoroughly explore the history of each assigned case.
 CASA is the only program in New Jersey where volunteers are appointed by the court to advocate on behalf of an abused or neglected child.

 How Does A CASA Volunteer Investigate A Case?